-- A nature conservation area north of the existing Cokeham Brooks SNCI; - A community growing space/ orchard; - A landscaped buffer alongside the western boundary of the development; - Open space and recreation areas (to include children's play areas located within the development) in accordance with Council standards; and - Provision of playing pitches to help meet Adur's specific playing pitch needs.
+- A nature conservation area north of the existing Cokeham Brooks LWS (as shown on the Policies Map); - A community growing space/ orchard; - A landscaped buffer alongside the western boundary of the development; - Open space and recreation areas (to include children's play areas located within the development) in accordance with Council standards; and - Provision of playing pitches to help meet Adur's specific playing pitch needs.

-The development must safeguard and enhance the Cokeham Brooks Site of Nature Conservation Importance.
+The development must safeguard, enhance, and seek the extension of the Cokeham Brooks Local Wildlife Site.